 \ourmethod\ is flexible and can leverage various Bayesian approaches, including Gaussian Processes, Bayesian Additive Regression Trees, or even approximations such as Neural Networks with Monte Carlo Dropout.
 By incorporating these probabilistic models, our method dynamically adjusts predictive regions to account for both aleatoric and epistemic uncertainty.

 Despite \ourmethod\ using Bayesian models, it preserves the finite-sample validity guarantees of conformal prediction and also achieves asymptotic conditional coverage, a property that many existing conformal approaches lack.
-Furthermore, \ourmethod\ is model-agnostic and can be applied on top of any existing conformal score, making it an enhancement rather than a replacement.
+Furthermore, \ourmethod\ can be applied on top of any existing conformal score, making it an enhancement rather than a replacement.